094459/newsletter-oss-projects/README.md

 [remote-debugging-with-emr](https://aws-oss.beachgeek.co.uk/3ne) is a Python-based CDK stack that deploys an EC2 bastion host and EMR Serverless and EMR on EKS environments configured for remote debugging. (#188)

+**salmon**

+[salmon](https://aws-oss.beachgeek.co.uk/41o) is a new open source solution from Soname Solutions that provides an alerting solution for your AWS based data pipelines, which has been designed with ease of use in mind.
+The solution focus' on AWS services such as Glue, Step Functions, EMR, and others.
+Check out the repo for details on how it works, as well as some examples to get you going. (#202)

 **sparklepop**

 [sparklepop](https://aws-oss.beachgeek.co.uk/3z2) is a simple Python package from Daniel B designed to check the free disk space of an AWS RDS instance.
 It leverages AWS CloudWatch to retrieve the necessary metrics.
 This package is intended for users who need a straightforward way to monitor disk space without setting up complex alerts. (#200)